knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Logging with ASP.NET Core**
     - Implementing structured logging to capture important events and error information.

-1. **Improving API Performance with Caching**
-    - Using caching techniques to improve the performance of frequently accessed data.

 1. **Rate Limiting to Protect APIs from Overuse**
     - Implementing rate limiting to control the number of requests made by clients.
     - Understanding the request pipeline and creating custom middleware for handling requests.